Posterior interosseous nerve

-The posterior interosseous nerve (or dorsal interosseous nerve) is a nerve in the forearm.
+The posterior interosseous nerve (or dorsal interosseous nerve/deep radial nerve) is a nerve in the forearm.
 It is the continuation of the deep branch of the radial nerve, after this has crossed the supinator muscle.
 It is considerably diminished in size compared to the deep branch of the radial nerve.
 The nerve fibers originate from cervical segments C7 and C8 in the spinal column.

 Structure

 Course

 It descends along the interosseous membrane, anterior to the extensor pollicis longus muscle, to the back of the carpus, where it presents a gangliform enlargement from which filaments are distributed to the ligaments and articulations of the carpus.

 Supply

 The posterior interosseous nerve supplies all the muscles of the posterior compartment of the forearm, except anconeus muscle, brachioradialis muscle, and extensor carpi radialis longus muscle.
 In other words, it supplies the following muscles: